aadabi/AI_IQ/README.md

 AI and human intelligence differ fundamentally in their operational substrates and cognitive abilities.
 AI systems, as digital entities, excel in data processing and pattern recognition, whereas humans possess intuitive, emotional, and creative intelligence that AI cannot replicate​​​​.
 Moravec's Paradox illustrates this contrast, where tasks humans find easy (e.g., facial recognition) are complex for AI and vice versa​​.

 ##### Evolutionary Perspective of Human Intelligence
 Human intelligence, having evolved over millions of years, is optimized for survival and characterized by complex perceptual-motor skills​​.
-In contrast, AI, as analyzed by Ali Adabi, lacks this evolutionary background, being programmed for specific tasks without a broad survival-oriented context.
+In contrast, AI, as analyzed by the author, lacks this evolutionary background, being programmed for specific tasks without a broad survival-oriented context.

 ##### Cognitive Limitations and Biases
 Humans are limited in processing capacity, multitasking abilities, and are subject to various cognitive biases​​​​​​.
 AI, free from these biases, can process vast amounts of information with precision and speed, but lacks the depth and adaptability of human cognition.

 #### Methodology for Comparative Assessment
-In this approach, conceptualized by Ali Adabi, we use a scale of 1 to 10,000 to quantify various aspects of intelligence, acknowledging the diversity in AI and human intelligence.
+In this approach, conceptualized by the author, we use a scale of 1 to 10,000 to quantify various aspects of intelligence, acknowledging the diversity in AI and human intelligence.

 ##### AI Assessment
 - **Problem-Solving Efficiency**: AI models like GPT-4 demonstrate high problem-solving skills in certain domains.
 Based on data processing capabilities, the score is estimated at 8000.